-Slime molds like the dog mold fungus produce spores that are wind-borne.
-They are very resistant and can survive even during hot, dry weather.
-The spores can remain viable for several years, waiting for conditions to be right.
-When warm, moist conditions are present, those dormant spores absorb moisture and crack open to release a swarm sphere, and shortly after, gardeners will see that tell-tale, disgusting looking fungus appear.
+Slime molds like dog vomit fungus produce spores that are wind-borne.
+They are highly resistant and can survive even during hot, dry weather.
+The spores can remain viable for several years, waiting for conditions to be favorable for growth.

 Controlling Dog Vomit Fungus

-As mentioned above, generally dog vomit fungus poses no threat to plants.
-It's really just an unattractive nuisance.
-The best way to control it is to break it up and dry it out.
-Dog vomit fungus growing in mulch or leaf litter can simply be raked out and disposed of (probably not in your compost, unless you either practice hot composting or want more of it to show up in your garden later.)
 Dog vomit fungus growing along lumber or tree stumps can be scraped away with a trowel or small shovel and disposed of.
-If you have it growing in your lawn or in plants, gently rake it out as best you can and get rid of it.
-A strong jet of water will also dislodge any of the remaining fungi still clinging to the plants (though it may pop up again later.)
+If you have it growing in your lawn or in plants, gently rake it out as best you can.
+A strong jet of water will help to dislodge any of the remaining fungi still clinging to the plants (although it may pop up again later.)